-The Policy (Attachment 1) was last updated at the Ordinary Council Meeting on 9 May 2017 (CE02-05/17) to incorporate minor administrative amendments.
+The Policy (Attachment 1) was last updated and endorsed by Council at the Ordinary Council Meeting on 9 May 2017 (CE02-05/17) to incorporate minor administrative amendments.

 The Policy has been revised to improve clarity and update references to associated documents.